HsunhuiLin/Machine_Learning_Projects_FCC/README.md

 4. __Neural Network SMS Text Classifier__

    Classifying SMS messages as either spam or ham with machine learning model.
 Texts was preprocessed using One-Hot Encoding method.

+5. __Rock-Paper_Scissors__

+   Creating program to beat multiple opponent players (different algorithms) in rock, paper, scissors.
+Essentially 3 previous plays from the opponent are gathered to predict their next most possible move.